signalapp/libsignal-protocol-c/README.md

 ## Memory management notes

-For every custom data type that the libaxolotl-c library can allocate and return, a corresponding way of deallocating an instance of that data type is provided.
+For every custom data type that the libsignal-protocol-c library can allocate and return, a corresponding way of deallocating an instance of that data type is provided.